C2SM/iconarray/README.md

 ## Installation

 Iconarray and the packages it depends on are installable with conda.
 Some of these dependencies, e.g. eccodes and cartopy are not easily installable with pip, but easily installable with conda.
-If you are using iconarray in your own conda environment, you should add the packages in [env/environment.yml](env/environment.yml) to your environment.
+If you are adding iconarray to your own/existing conda environment, you should add the packages to your environment as in [env/environment.yml](env/environment.yml).

 Create a conda environment (e.g. called iconarray) and install requirements:
 ```